Tagged: Sylvester Stallone

 Rocky (1976)

-The inspiration for Rocky came on March 24, 1975, when struggling actor and writer Sylvester Stallone attended a closed-circuit presentation in a Los Angeles movie theater of Chuck Wepner fighting Muhammad Ali.
-Wepner was...
+The seed of inspiration for Rocky was planted on March 24, 1975.
+Sylvester Stallone attended a closed-circuit Los Angeles movie theater presentation of Chuck Wepner fighting Muhammad Ali.
+Severe underdog Wepner wasn’t expected to...